Frequently Asked Questions

 What is a Graded Event?

-A Graded Event is a multiple dance competition in which your proficiency level is determined only after you dance for a panel of grading judges.
-Men’s and Women’s International Standard, International Latin, American Smooth, American Rhythm, and Argentine Tango will be run as Graded Events.
+A Graded Event is a multiple-dance competition in which your proficiency level is determined only after you dance for a panel of grading judges.
+Men’s and Women’s International Standard, International Latin, American Smooth, American Rhythm as Graded Events.

 What is NASSPDA?